Mining Software Repositories

 “For his pioneering and meticulous efforts in the creation and maintenance of the PROMISE data repository.
 The PROMISE repository has had a tremendous and widely-recognized impact on raising the bar for rigorous and repeatable software engineering research worldwide.”

-MSR Early Career Achievement Award
+MSR Ric Holt Early Career Achievement Award

 Year